sandeepyadav10011995/LLD/SQL.md

       FROM products;
    ```
    * This query returns the product name, price, and the row number of each product based on its price, ordered from highest to lowest.
-* RANK: RANK is a ranking function that assigns a rank to each row within a result set based on a specified column.
+* **RANK**: RANK is a ranking function that assigns a rank to each row within a result set based on a specified column.
    * If there are ties, the same rank is assigned to all rows with the same value.
    * Here's an example of how to use the RANK function:
    ```